McPlayHDnet/-McPlayHD.net/builder-application.md

 - Usage of Advanced Techniques/Plugins

 If you think you're done, message me on Discord, including the name you gave your map.

+### What makes a good Minigame map?
+The aesthetic is only one aspect of being Builder on a minigames server, the maps ought to be easily playable as well.
+For that, it is recommended to build rather flat surfaces to play on and not using ice as a floor.
+Furthermore, in games such as BedWars where you can place blocks, flowers, slabs, stairs and fences are all hindering the easy placement of blocks.
+Similarly, in modes where you can place blocks, you shouldn't worldedit in structures that can be destroyed by blockupdating them.
+Also, tall flowers/tall grass is annoying in almost any PvP circumstance since you can't hit through it.
+Lastly, large amounts of stained glass, as used in a fog effect maybe can make weaker PC setups have framedrops.

 ### Commands (Evaluation Phase)
 - `/testbuild` - Hop on the evaluation build server